Fano fourfolds of K3 type

 \subsubsection{Description}

-\begin{itemize} \item $\pi_1 \colon X \to \PP^5$ is a blow up $\Bl_{S_6} X_3$, where $S_6$ is a sextic K3 surface. \item $\pi_2 \colon X \to \PP^6$ is a contraction of a cubic surface to a singular fourfold, the intersection $C(X_3) \cap \QQ^5$ of the cone over $X_3$ with a smooth quadric passing through the vertex. \item Rationality: unknown.
+\begin{itemize} \item $\pi_1 \colon X \to \PP^5$ is a blow up $\Bl_{S_6} X_3$, where $S_6$ is a sextic K3 surface. \item $\pi_2 \colon X \to \PP^6$ is birational onto a singular fourfold, the intersection $C(X_3) \cap \QQ^5$ of the cone over $X_3$ with a smooth quadric passing through; moreover it contracts a cubic threefold to the the (singular) vertex. \item Rationality: unknown.
 Same as the general cubic fourfold, which always contains a sextic K3 as an intersection with a quadric and a hyperplane. \end{itemize}